kimnana45/Weather-Dashboard/README.md

 # Weather-Dashboard

 ## Description
 A weather app using OpenWeather API to retrieve weather data for any cities in the world.
 User is able to see weather forecast for 6 days including temperature, wind speed, and humidity.
-The search history is saved using local storage to store the persistent data.
-The documentation includes a section called "How to start" that will provide basic setup and usage instructions.
+The search history is saved using local storage to store the persistent data.  that will provide basic setup and usage instructions.
 Use `localStorage` to store any persistent data.

 ## User Story